-If you have a modem connected to one of the BeBox serial ports, you can use Connect to dial the modem and establish a connection with another device that's connected to a modem.
+If you have a modem connected to one of your computer's serial ports, you can use Connect to dial the modem and establish a connection with another device that's connected to a modem.

 When the modem cable is connected and you've set the communications parameters, choose Connect via Modem from the Connections menu.